Katlicia/Task-Manager-App/README.md

 # Task Management Application

-A simple and efficient Todo application built with [insert framework/language, e.g., ASP.NET Core, React, etc.].
+A simple and efficient Todo application built with ASP.NET Core.
 This application allows users to create, edit, and delete tasks, helping them manage their daily activities effectively.

 ## Features